 It is centralized, persistent, and comprehensive

-TestOps provides much more than just a reporting tool, it allows you to manage the whole testing process.
-This has been a big selling point for Allure TestOps at Fonzi's current company (which thanks to his efforts is currently at the vendor assessment stage).
-Unlike TestRail, which makes you update the test cases manually, TestOps can generate those test cases, which goes a long way toward automating the process.
+TestOps provides much more than just a reporting tool; it allows you to manage the whole testing process.
+This has been a big selling point for Allure TestOps at Fonzi's current company (which, thanks to his efforts, is currently at the vendor assessment stage).
+Unlike TestRail, which makes you update the test cases manually, TestOps generates and updates test cases automatically based on the test code.

 It lets the developer into the testing process

 And it's not just developers who appreciate this.
-For Fonzi, the impression has been that the adoption of Allure TestOps is very smooth:
+For Fonzi, the impression has been that the adoption of Allure TestOps went very smoothly:

 It is tool-agnostic

-So our talk about TestOps the process turned into talking about TestOps the tool.
+As you can see, our talk about TestOps, the process, turned into talking about TestOps, the tool.
 And there is probably a reason for that:

-Developers have the voice of DevOps behind them, which is constantly asking - hey, how do we scale this?
+Developers have the voice of DevOps behind them, constantly asking - hey, how do we scale this?
 But QA doesn't necessarily have that, and that's where I think Qameta actually cornered the market in your product called TestOps.
 I think that's a role that should exist.
-You guys called it a product, but I see it more as a role that should exist, and that should ask - how do we scale testing?
+You guys called it a product, but I see it more as a role that should exist and that should ask - how do we scale testing?
 How do we scale reporting?
-How do we run 10 000 tests?
+How do we run 10,000 tests?

 A call for automation engineers

-What we've discussed so far about automation - the process, the tech, the tool - still misses the force that binds it all together, the testers and automation engineers themselves.
-And this is important because QA is all too often thought of not as something in its own right, but as a stepping stone to a more promising career.
+What we've discussed so far about automation - the process, the tech, the tool - still misses the force that binds it all together: the testers and automation engineers themselves.
+This is important because QA is all too often thought of not as something in its own right but as a stepping stone to a more promising career.
 We vigorously oppose such a view.

 Will testers be replaced?

-This, of course, brings us to another burning question.
+AI brings us, of course, to another burning question.
 In the past, machines have automated the functions of the human hand.
 Today, AI is automating the functions of the human mind.
 As QA specialists, should we expect to become obsolete?
 Will we automate ourselves out of our jobs, as Fonzi jokes?

 This, we believe, is the main takeaway here.
 And we would like to thank Fonzi for his kind words: